Favorite authors can sometimes deliver a lot more than just a great book or series.

 Conceptually and structurally, Looking for the Lost is both more complex and more interesting than The Roads to Sata.
 It’s also much more introspective and personal, with Booth deliberately probing and reflecting upon his motivations, reasons, and regrets with far more more clarity and humility than I think is typical in his other work (or to be more fair, all the work I’ve seen to date), and I think going in that direction helped him stretch his legs in a sense.
 As good as his writing was in the early 80’s, the approach Booth took in this book gave him the canvas and the colors to demonstrate how much his writing had improved in the years since The Roads to Sata went to press.

-Looking for the Lost is actually so much better in so many small and varied ways that one can’t help but wonder what sort of books Booth would be writing for us today if he’d had the chance to do so.
-I, for one, specifically lament the absence of a book he mentioned that he very much indeed intended to write — a primer on Japanese hot springs.
-What a beauty that would no doubt have been.
+Looking for the Lost is actually so much better in so many small and varied ways that one can’t help but wonder what sort of books Booth would be writing for us today if he could.
+I lament the absence of a book Alan specifically mentioned that he intended to write — a book on Japanese hot springs.

 Avaialbility: Almost certainly still in print and is available everywhere, and even if it weren’t in print copies abound at low prices.